gbetorre/rischi/README.md

 * the number of levels and the number of processes produced by the organization itself,

-it becomes possible to make a relatively accurate estimate of the time required for the interview campaign and - consequently - to obtain the results of the various risk indicators and the P x I summary judgment.
+it becomes possible to make a relatively accurate estimate of the time required for the interview campaign and - consequently - to obtain the results of the various risk indicators and the <code>P x I</code> summary judgment.
 <br><br>

----
+## Future developments

 There are, in addition, some possible developments, which could be implemented in later versions:
 * Preparation of a dashboard for RATs (Anti-Corruption and Transparency Referents) to enable them to independently fill in the answers to the questions (certifying, automatically, the data entered)